osgi/osgi.enroute.site/_appnotes/resolving.md

 * **Repositories** – Allows the selection/unselection of some of the repositories.
 Can also switch the `bndrun` file to _standalone_.
 A standalone `bndrun` file has no relation to the workspace it resides in and establishes its own repositories.
 * **Runtime Properties** – Makes it possible to define OSGi framework properties, command line arguments, and VM arguments.
 * **Run Blacklist** – Any resources selected by the requirements in the blacklist can never be used in a resolution.
 * **Run Bundles** – This is normally the output of the resolver.
 However, it is possible to add/remove bundles from this list when the resolver is bypassed.
+The `Run`, `Debug`, and `Export` functions always work from the `-runbundles` list.

 ## Resolving